Jacobs bogie: Locomotives

 Some triple-bogied two-section electric locomotives such as the NZR EW class have an articulated body supported on the centre bogie.
 Other types of Bo-Bo-Bo locomotives instead use a body shell that has enough allowance for sideplay in the central bogie.

 Tram (streetcar)

 The Jacobs bogie can be found in trams (streetcars) such as the Tatra K2 and Oslo's SL79.
 The first 100% low floor tram with pivoting bogies, the Škoda ForCity, also uses modified Jacobs bogies.

 US interurban trains

 On this crossover between the tram (streetcar) and the high-speed train, Jacobs bogies occurred on the latest equipment of any significance, the two Electroliner trains (1941–1976).
-They were suited for streets with tight curves, the Chicago El and running through the countryside at approximately 140 km/h.
+They were suited for streets with tight curves, the Chicago 'L' and running through the countryside at approximately 140 km/h.
 They served the Chicago–Milwaukee line and later the Philadelphia area.